 Here are three greeting card etiquette tips to remember this holiday season:

 Be mindful of your message.
 Keep messages short, simple, and sweet.
 Cultural sensitivity to those who celebrate different holidays is essential to avoid offending your clients.
 Go for a more generic message that thanks your clients for their service and expresses well-wishes.
-If you’d like to create your own greeting, check out our Creating Content tip sheet for help crafting the perfect message.

 Go old school.
 Even in the age of texting and instant messaging, a print card sent through the mail is a more thoughtful way to express your gratitude than an e-card.
 To make this gesture more personal, hand sign the cards before mailing them.
 Although money may be tight and ordering print cards may seem wasteful, view them as an investment in your relationship with your business clients.